2i2c-org/team-compass/organization/service-model.md

 * - Area
   - What it is
+* - **Develop**
+  - Develop and customize software to meet community needs, usually via upstream open source contributions.
 * - **Operate**
-  - Deploy and run infrastructure on behalf of communities, usually via one or more JupyterHubs on s cloud service.
+  - Deploy and run infrastructure on behalf of communities, usually via one or more JupyterHubs on a cloud service.
-* - **Build**
+* - **Connect & Advise**
-  - Develop and customize software to meet community needs, usually via upstream open source contributions.
+  - Connect communities and funders, sense shared problems, and advise on strategy and design with our communities.
 * - **Steward**
   - Maintain and lead the upstream open source projects our communities depend on.
 This includes both technical and social support.
-* - **Connect & Advise**
-  - Connect communities and funders, sense shared problems, and advise on strategy and design with our communities.
 ```

+**Develop** covers member-driven contributions that address a specific member community's need.
+**Steward** covers [foundational contributions](https://2i2c.org/blog/good-citizen/) that keep the ecosystem healthy regardless of any one member's need, along with broader project leadership and community support.

 ## Membership and directed engagements